Panzer-Jack/Panzer-Jack/README.md

 I mainly study in the field of web dev.

-I have many dreams, such as becoming an Indie Game Producer, an independent outsourcer, and studying or making what I interest just at home.
+I have many dreams, such as becoming an Indie Game Producer, an independent outsourcer or a person who can do what he love just at home.

 - 🎓 ByteDance Youth Training Camp（ 2023 Backend Training Camp ）
 - 🔭 I’m currently learning Full Stack Developping & Music & Drawing, and Preparing for 2025 Postgraduate Entrance Examination.